Drug information provided by: Micromedex

 This medicine may cause slow growth.
 If your child is using this medicine, the doctor will need to keep track of his height and weight to make sure that he is growing properly.

 Methylphenidate may cause a condition called Raynaud phenomenon.
-Check with your doctor right away if you have tingling or pain in the fingers or toes when exposed to cold, paleness or a cold feeling in the fingertips and toes, or a skin color change in your fingers.
+Check with your doctor right away if you or your child has tingling or pain in the fingers or toes when exposed to cold, paleness or a cold feeling in the fingertips and toes, or a skin color change in your fingers.

 Make sure any doctor or dentist who treats you knows that you are using Metadate CD®.
 You may need to stop using this medicine before you have surgery.